njaved/just-the-doc/docs/1_introduction/architecture_and_microservices.md

 ![Infrastructure](/just-the-doc/docs/1_introduction/nbs7_architecture_and_microservices.png)

 ### Infrastructure as Code (IaC)
-The cloud environment for hosting NBS 7 is set up and configured using an infrastructure as code approach.
+The cloud environment for hosting NBS 7 is set up and configured using an [infrastructure as code](https://example.com) approach.
 Terraform code is used to provision and manage the cloud hosting environment, and Helm is used to manage workloads in the Kubernetes cluster.
 This code will be distributed from GitHub.
 - The Terraform modules provided will establish the NBS infrastructure within a dedicated VPC.
 This includes deploying AWS EKS, nodes, EBS storage, and provisioning EFS for persistent storage.
 - Terraform will also handle the creation of essential networking resources, such as private/public subnets, NAT gateways, Internet Gateways, and VPC peering.
 - Additionally, Terraform will automate the setup of Helm charts, including Fluent Bit and Cert Manager, and configure AWS-managed services such as AMP and AMG.

 ### NBS Microservices
-NBS 7 introduces microservices for the modernized system, deployed using Helm charts.
+NBS 7 introduces microservices for the modernized system, deployed using Helm charts:
-- Modernization API Service: This service incorporates essential modern NBS features such as patient search, event search, patient profile, investigations, etc.
+- **Modernization API Service**: This service incorporates essential modern NBS features such as patient search, event search, patient profile, investigations, etc.
-- NBS-gateway Service: Leveraging Spring Cloud Gateway, this service efficiently manages intricate strangler routing logic between modern and legacy NBS.
+- **NBS-gateway Service**: Leveraging Spring Cloud Gateway, this service efficiently manages intricate strangler routing logic between modern and legacy NBS.
-- Data Ingestion API Service: Our dedicated service provides essential APIs that enable NBS to seamlessly ingest HL7 data from labs and other entities into the NBS system.
+- **Data Ingestion API Service**: Our dedicated service provides essential APIs that enable NBS to seamlessly ingest HL7 data from labs and other entities into the NBS system.

 ###  NGINX Ingress
 Serving as the entry point into the Kubernetes cluster, NGINX Ingress will intelligently route users based on predefined routing rules.
 Users will be directed to the modernized NBS 7 features (Modernization API Service) or classic NBS 6 features (NBS-gateway Service).
 The deployment of NGINX Ingress will be orchestrated using Helm charts and values files.